 TECHNOLOGY, ENTREPRENEURSHIP AND CONSULTANTS

 What’s that you say?
 You’re really into water but your professional leanings are toward tech or more entrepreneurial endeavors?
 Not to worry because water needs you, too.
 There’s so much pollution floating around in our waterways – everything from pieces of trash big enough for you to see to the small microbeads (from cosmetics) that you can’t see – that there will always be a need for new technologies to clean out the garbage, unless we make drastic changes to our consumption patterns (Check out the solar-powered water wheels that pull trash out of Baltimore Harbor).

 If you’re a real tech-minded type you are a valuable asset to the water protection movement.
 That Water Footprint Calculator I mentioned above?
 It was made by designers and programmers who have an interest in sustainability.
 In fact, all the web-based environmental tools you use were created by programmers and designers who are fortunate enough to work on projects that improve the environment.
+Plus, there is an ever-expanding amount of data that will have to analyzed and visualized (read about how data and water go together).
 This could be you.
 Check out the EPA’s Blueprint for integrating technology into the National Water Program and consider working with universities like Stonybrook to help them advance clean water technology innovations.